ricosolana/AI-Hair-Styler/README.md

 - Find linting issues `dart analyze --fatal-infos` or apply them automagically `dart fix --apply`
 - Format files `dart format .`
 - Make sure your build actually compiles before pushing!

+## Classification

+Help with classifing [STYLES] and [COLORS] in config.json.
+Images located in input/face

+Follow the format of:
+- `f/m`-`style`-`#`

+Current styles (need to add more, somewhat broadly to reduce confusion)
+- short
+- tall
+- bangs
+- dreads
+- parted
+- curly
+- frizzy
+- bald
+- unknown `or` - (if you do not understand the style)
+- hidden (if the style/color is unclear)
+- tails (pigtails/ponytails?) make more clear
+- flat (or another name for better description)